Here’s what happened…

-And then Buffett gives case study after case study on both his successes and his many failures and how he judges whether a business is good or not.
+And then Buffett gives case study after case study on his successes, his many failures, and how he judges whether a business is solid.

 Warren Buffett has been working about 10 hours a day since the early 1950s, learning how to effectively value and understand businesses.
 That’s about 5,000 hours a year for 60 years.

 Buffett has put in his 10,000 hours… times three!

 What better person to learn from than someone who dedicated 60 years of his life to becoming the best businessman in the world?

 Cunningham scoured all of Buffett’s writings and pulled the most salient pieces to compile this book of essays.
 So we get an expert curation on the entirety of Buffett’s business and investing philosophies.

 It’s a great book if you want to be better at your own investments and your own approach to life.

 And for the next few days, I’ll give you something you can’t buy anywhere.